- 07 Jul 2023

-In addition to adding Google Sheet data to a database, you can add comma-separated value based data (CSV file).
-In order to do so, you will need Administrator or Primary Contributor permissions on your workspace.
+You can also add comma-separated value-based data (CSV file).
+In order to do so, you will need Administrator or Primary/Secondary Contributor permissions on your workspace.

 Connect a Database and Enable Uploads

-Please note that a CSV cannot be uploaded to one of the sample databases provided in your Preset account, so be sure to add your own database to make use of the CSV upload feature!
+If you created your workspaces before April 13, 2023, a CSV file cannot be uploaded without a database connection.
+Be sure to add your database first to make use of the CSV upload feature!

 The Edit database panel appears.
 Select the Advanced tab and then expand the Security panel.

 In the Schemas Allowed for CSV Upload field, enter the name(s) of any schemas in your database that should be available for CSV data uploads.
 If more than one, separate each by a comma.